yenisbel/asana/README.md

 ### Teams

-Teams are the main feature, actions on this model are create, edit, and delete teams.
+Teams are the main feature, actions on this model are create, edit, and delete teams.A newly user will have a membership association under a First Team that can remove from there later on after has another Teams.

 ### Projects

 Projects is other important feature, users can create projects, but they can only edit, and delete a project if they are members to the team that holds the project.

+### Members
+A user may join a team in one of two different ways:
+  * When a user creates a team, a Membership is automatically created for the given user and the newly created team.
+  * When a user can add one or multiple users by entering their Names, those names are sent to the backend, where the MembershipsController retrieves the relevant users from the database and creates a Membership for each one.

 ### Columns (aka Categories)